 When nursing home abuse or neglect leads to resident death, surviving family members have the right to take legal action and seek restitution.

 In certain cases, severe nursing home abuse or neglect can lead to fatal injuries, illnesses, and infections.

 - Falls: Falls are one of the most common causes of preventable death in nursing homes.
 They often occur as a result of neglect, including unsupervised care, poor property maintenance, and unsafe conditions.
 Serious falls in nursing homes can lead to traumatic brain injuries and death.

 - Lack of Medical Care: Failure to diagnose or treat medical conditions among residents is another common cause of nursing home deaths.
 This includes potentially life-threatening conditions, such as pneumonia, sepsis, COVID-19, and other infections.

 - Neglect: When nursing homes fail to provide for residents’ basic needs, residents can suffer fatal consequences.
-General neglect may lead to life-threatening dehydration, malnutrition, and an increased risk of falling, infection, and death.
+General neglect may lead to life-threatening dehydration, malnutrition, and an increased risk of falling or choking.

 - Abuse: Various forms of abuse, including extreme physical abuse, can lead to fatalities in nursing homes and other long-term care facilities.
 Abuse may result in serious injuries, such as traumatic brain injuries, spinal cord injuries, and more.

 If you believe that the nursing home where your loved one lived was negligent or otherwise failed to ensure your loved one’s health and safety, reach out to the Law Office of Tom Wagstaff Jr. today to learn how we can help.

 Who Can File a Nursing Home Wrongful Death Lawsuit?

 Different states have different laws regarding who can file a wrongful death lawsuit: